Michael Meacher: Outside Parliament

 Meacher appeared as himself in one episode of the BBC drama serial Edge of Darkness (1985).

 In June 1988, Meacher lost a libel action against journalist Alan Watkins, who had written an article in November 1984 that included the remark that Meacher "likes to claim that he is the son of an agricultural labourer, though I understand that his father was an accountant who retired to work on the family farm because the life suited him better."

 Meacher was a member of Political Leaders for 9/11 Truth, which petitioned President Obama for an independent investigation into the September 11 attacks not led by "individuals closely aligned with, or even employed by, the Bush-Cheney administration."

 Meacher was a member of the Fabian Society.

 Personal life

-In January 2001, he faced claims of political hypocrisy, when it was revealed that he and his second wife Lucianne owned at least nine Buy to let properties as investments.
+Meacher married Molly Reid in 1962; they had four children and divorced in 1987.
+The following year, he married Lucianne Sawyer.
+In January 2001, he faced claims of political hypocrisy, when it was revealed that he and Lucianne owned at least nine buy to let properties as investments.

-He died in hospital on 21 October 2015, after a short illness and was buried on the western side of Highgate Cemetery.
+Meacher died from lung cancer at St George's Hospital in London on 20 October 2015, at the age of 75, and was buried on the western side of Highgate Cemetery.